harmonydata/harmonydata.github.io/content/en/blog/data-harmonisation-healthcare.md

 date: 2024-03-19
 author: "Vidhya Sudani"
 categories: ["data"]
-image: "/images/20- Data harmonization in healthcare - from public to private records.svg"
+image: "/images/20- Data harmonisation in healthcare - from public to private records.svg"

+aliases:
+  - "/data-harmonisation-in-healthcare-from-public-to-private-records/"
+url: "/data-harmonisation/data-harmonisation-in-healthcare/"

 ---

 ## Introduction

 In the realm of healthcare, integrating and harmonising data across public and private records is crucial for advancing patient care, research, and policy-making.
-Data harmonisation in healthcare is a pivotal process for integrating diverse data sources, ranging from public health records to private medical data.
+[Data harmonisation](/data-harmonisation/) in healthcare is a pivotal process for integrating diverse data sources, ranging from public health records to private medical data.
 This endeavor aims to standardize and unify data for more comprehensive insights, enhancing patient care, research capabilities, and policy-making.
 This blog explores the concept, significance, and methodologies of data harmonisation in healthcare, referencing key sources and projects in the field.

 ---